East Finchley: Governance

 From around 1547 Finchley had a parish vestry, which became a local board in 1878, an urban district council in 1895, and finally a municipal borough council between 1933 and 1965.
 The area is now part of the London Borough of Barnet.

 From 1959 to 1992 the Finchley constituency was represented in Parliament by Margaret Thatcher, UK Prime Minister from 1979 to 1990.
-Finchley is now included in the new constituency of Finchley and Golders Green, currently represented by a Conservative Member of Parliament.
+Finchley is now included in the new constituency of Finchley and Golders Green, currently represented by a Labour Member of Parliament.
 East Finchley ward is represented on Barnet Council by three elected Labour Councillors.

 Transport

 East Finchley Underground station is marked by a well-known statue of an archer by Eric Aumonier in the Art Deco style.
 The archer is pointing his arrow towards the entrance to the tunnel which starts south of the station and runs for 17.3 mi to the end of the Northern line at Morden.
 For many years this was the longest tunnel in the world.
-There was originally an arrow at Morden Station to match the archer at East Finchley, but this was stolen a few months after the station was opened.
+There was allegedly an arrow at Morden Station to match the archer at East Finchley, that was stolen a few months after the station was opened.
+However, East Finchley was not served by the Underground until 1939 and the statue was not erected until 1940.

 The station is on the High Barnet branch of the Northern line which serves the city (via Bank) and the west end (via Charing Cross) with trains every 2–3 minutes.
 Buses also serve the high street with the 263 route going from Barnet Hospital to Highbury Barn; the 143 bus linking East Finchley to Archway, London and Brent Cross; the 102 from Edmonton Green, the 234 serving Barnet, The Spires from Highgate Wood and the 603 running between Swiss Cottage and Muswell Hill.